 - Podcasts: Want to listen to your board game information, rather than read about it (scoffs).
 Here are some great board game podcasts.

 2009 was my first big year back in this great hobby.
 So I’ve decided to do an annual list looking back a decade at my favourite games released in that year.
+And I’ve also looked back by decade for the years previous.

 Each year I go to the world’s biggest and best board game convention, Essen Spiel.
 And each year I go full of hope for exciting new titles.
 I could be wrong, I could be right…